Atomtomate/jED.jl/README.md

 This code is written with readability as main goal in order to demonstrate the ED algorithm.
 However, if you decide to run this code for larger scale models, see `example15` in the `scripts` directory for hints to improve performance slightly.

+## Dependencies

+Some examples use the [[SparseIR]](https://github.com/SpM-lab/SparseIR.jl) package.
+Please read their LICENSE file before adapting any code from this repository using the sparseIR basis package!